How to Start an LLC in New Mexico

 6. File the Beneficial Ownership Information Report

-Most New Mexico LLCs need to complete an additional filing at the federal level.
-This is a new requirement called the Beneficial Ownership Information (BOI) Report.
-The BOI Report requires you to disclose identifying information about all beneficial owners, as well as your company applicant in some cases, to FinCEN.
+Most New Mexico LLCs can complete an additional filing at the federal level.
+This is a new filing called the Beneficial Ownership Information (BOI) Report.
+The BOI Report discloses identifying information about all beneficial owners, as well as your company applicant in some cases, to the U.S. Financial Crimes Enforcement Network (FinCEN).
 You can file online or hire us to do it for you.

 7. Next Steps